adlai-nelson/DatabaseNormalizationAssignment/REPORT.md

 ![Parkfacilities table in 2NF](/Figures/parkfacilities-2nf.png)

-Parkfacilities table in 2NF Each parkfacilitiesID corresponds to one name value
+Parkfacilities table in 2NF.
+Each parkfacilitiesID corresponds to one name value.